Nelli

 Approach

-• Interviewed end users to define use cases, epics, and user stories.
+• Defined use cases, epics, and user stories

 Impact

-• A three-tier color system (red/orange/blue) aligned to seizure priority enabled nurses to immediately identify critical events and respond without missing seizures.
-This system is now part of the design library.
+• Three-tier color system: red/orange/blue aligned to seizure priority, enabling nurses to immediately identify critical events and respond without missing seizures.
+Now part of the design library.

-• Distinct sound notifications allowed on-call nurses to stay aware of events without constant visual monitoring, supporting patient safety during high workload situations.
+• Distinct sound notifications: allowed on-call nurses to stay aware of events without constant visual monitoring, supporting patient safety during high workload periods.

-• A physical privacy switch ensured recording was paused during sensitive care moments, maintaining patient dignity and data protection.
+• Physical privacy switch: ensured recording paused during sensitive care moments, maintaining patient dignity and data protection.

 Let's connect